ianpetrarca/hicetnunc_api_guide/README.md

 When a user uploads their content to hic et nunc, the actual file is uploaded to [IPFS](https://ipfs.io/), a decentralized storage network.
 The other metadata is stored in the Tezos blockchain.

-In order to fully appreciate hic et nunc, a basic knowledge of decentralized systems, cryptocurrency and blockchains is useful:
+In order to fully appreciate hic et nunc, a basic knowledge of decentralized systems, cryptocurrency and blockchains is useful, check out the [General Information](#general-information) section.

 # Tezos API